-SAN DIEGO -- At the Cisco Partner Summit in San Diego this month, the company launched a simplified Cisco Smart Services portfolio that will open APIs on remote managed services to allow partners to better customize
+SAN DIEGO -- At the Cisco Partner Summit in San Diego this month, the company launched a simplified Cisco Smart Services portfolio that will open APIs on remote managed services to allow partners to better customize their offerings.

 Cisco's newly dubbed Global Services Partner Program services program will start by opening up Simple Object Access Protocol-based APIs that give partners access to information on physical, chassis and module-level hardware and EoX software.
 This will, for example, enable partners to tailor field notice, security alerts and known bugs for a given device.